Srisailam Travel Guide – 2-Day Itinerary of Temples, Caves & Nature Trails

 Summer (March to May)

 With highs up to 40°C, summer is less popular—but it offers quiet temple visits without the crowds.
 Early mornings and evenings are still pleasant.
-The Brahmotsavam Festival in April brings grandeur and devotion to town.
+The Brahmotsavam Festival in April brings grandeur and devotion to the town.
 For the crowd-free traveler, it’s a soulful, slower experience.

 In the Nallamala Hills, so deep and wide,